enothen/ansible-linux-monitoring/README.md

 # ansible-linux-monitoring
-Ansible playbooks to install a monitoring stack based on node-exporter, prometheus and grafana on RHEL/CentOS.
+Ansible playbooks to install a monitoring stack based on node-exporter, prometheus and grafana.

 ## Define an inventory
 Create an inventory file and distribute roles as required.
 In the easiest form: